 This policy identifies the official channels that SUNY Oneonta uses to communicate institutionally critical information to members of the college community when the normal operations of the campus are substantially and unexpectedly disrupted.

-Inclement weather, utility outages, accidents, and other events and circumstances occasionally cause the college to cancel classes, curtail or suspend services, close offices or buildings, or take other actions to preserve the security of campus, the safety of its occupants, and/or the public good.
+Inclement weather, utility outages, accidents, and other events and circumstances occasionally cause the college to cancel classes, curtail or suspend services, close offices or buildings, or take other actions to preserve the security of the campus, the safety of its occupants, and/or the public good.
 SUNY Oneonta recognizes the need to broadly and expediently share information about such occurrences and the college’s response to them.

 Applicability of the Policy